Veteran Services at Carroll College

 Using Veteran Education Benefits at Carroll

 Welcome to Carroll College Veteran Services, once you have completed the admissions process and have been accepted to Carroll, you will need to complete the Carroll College VA Enrollment Form.
-Submission of this form, will help us to accurately identify your level of federal eligibilty and advise you on how your benefits work and apply at Carroll.
+Submission of this form will help us to accurately identify your level of federal eligibility and advise you on how your benefits work and apply at Carroll.

 Carroll College's Veteran Services is here to assist you with applying for your benefits, providing information on how your education benefits and college processes work together, and connecting you with college resources such as academic advising, counseling, tutoring services, and financial aid resources.

 Veteran Services is located in room 109 in Borromeo Hall across from the Career Services Office.
 You may also contact us by phone at (406) 447-4550, or by email, at firstname.lastname@example.org We look forward to serving you.

 In addition to the #1 ranking for 2018 Best Regional College in the West, Carroll College holds the #1 ranking as Best Regional College in the West for Veterans.
 Carroll also retained the top standing for Regional Colleges in the West in the Freshman Retention Rate category, with an 82% retention rate.

 The “Best Colleges” rankings, released annually by U.S. News & World Report, provide one of the most comprehensive and reputable assessments of how nearly 1,600 accredited four-year schools compare on a set of 16 indicators of excellence.
 Among the quality factors measured in the rankings are peer assessment, graduation and student retention rates, faculty resources, student selectivity, financial resources and alumni giving.